Joseph A. Wright: First term

-The Whigs fielded John Matson to run again Wright in the election.
+The Whigs fielded John Matson to run against Wright in the 1849 gubernatorial election.
 The campaign focused almost exclusively on the issue of slavery and on which party was best positioned to prevent the extension of slavery into Indiana and the western territories, and which party was to blame for the state's bankruptcy which had finally been resolved in 1847.
 Wright had the most public record of opposing slavery as a congressman, and that seemed to help him in his decisive win at the polls.
-He was elected to governor, winning by 9,778 votes and took office on December 5, 1849.
+He was elected governor, winning by 9,778 votes, and took office on December 5, 1849.
 During the same election, the electorate also approved a constitutional convention to replace the Constitution of Indiana.

 As governor, Wright nevertheless signed the arrest warrant for Methodist minister for Calvin Fairbank, who helped slaves escape from Kentucky on the Underground Railroad.
 As a result of Wright's signature, Fairbank was kidnapped by Kentuckians in Jeffersonville, Indiana, in 1851, dragged to Kentucky for trial, and sentenced to fifteen years' imprisonment under the Fugitive Slave Act of 1850.
 Fairbank reportedly received over 30,000 lashes in jail until he was pardoned in 1864.

 His wife died on May 21, 1852, from malaria.
 Wright remarried to Harriet Burbridge on August 15, 1854, and the couple had twins, a son, Joseph Albert Jr. (1855–1932) and a daughter, Harriet (1855–1923).
 His second wife died in October 1855 shortly after giving birth.